paciorek/future-helm-chart/README.md

 # future-helm-chart

-A helm chart for using R's future package on a kubernetes cluster.
+A helm chart for using R's future package on a Kubernetes cluster.
+One can think of a helm chart as a package for a Kubernetes cluster.

 The future package provides for parallel computation in R on one or more machines.